Banks and credit unions are marketing to a whole other demographic. Here’s why that’s good news.

-A majority of Americans are now financially struggling, but that isn’t news to the 43 percent of Americans who can’t keep up with their bills and credit card payments.
+A majority of Americans are now financially struggling.
+That isn’t news to the 43 percent of Americans who can’t keep up with their bills and credit card payments.

-She and others from American Express, the Ford Foundation, and MetLife Foundation gathered on March 26 to discuss how they’d use the data from CFSI’s study, which broke down survey respondents into three different tiers — healthy, coping, and vulnerable — depending on how well they were managing their finances.
+She and others from American Express, the Ford Foundation, and MetLife Foundation gathered on March 26 to discuss how they’d use the data from CFSI’s study.
+It broke down survey respondents into three different tiers — healthy, coping, and vulnerable; Depending on how well they were managing their finances.

 “We participated [in order to] develop new tools and capabilities to help consumers understand how to manage their money,” said Denise Leonhard, vice president of enterprise growth strategy at American Express.